BernardoSavio/bernardosavio/README.md

 ## Hi there 👋

+My name is Bernardo, and I'm a self-taught Developer interested in compared studies of human and programming languages.

+- 🔭 I’m recently studying human and programming languages family trees looking for similarities that might help me to learn the maximum amount of languages of interest I possibly can.
+- 🤝 I'm currently looking for opportunities of entry-level development jobs.
+- 📫 Feel free to send me an e-mail at bernardosmdfernandez@gmail.com

 <!--
 **BernardoSavio/bernardosavio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.